 There also isn’t a train that connects the two cities.
 Even the Thai-Chinese High Speed train that began construction in December of 2017 won’t connect the two cities – it will run straight down toward Bangkok.

 So with that short answer out of the way, let’s dive into the weeds with our three available options: the bus (recommended), a car or a plane.

 Option #1: Bus from Chiang Mai to Chiang Rai

-The easiest way to get from Chiang Mai to Chiang Rai is by bus.
-And the most convenient bus is the Green Bus, which runs from Arcade Bus Station.
+The most common way for travelers to get from Chiang Mai to Chiang Rai is by bus.
+And the most convenient bus is the Green Bus, which runs from Arcade Bus Station in northwest Chiang Mai.

-This is located at the far end of Kaeo Narawat Road, near where it joins the superhighway.
-To get to the bus station, just jump on a songthaew, which should cost around 50 baht per person from central Chiang Mai.
+This is located at the far end of Kaeo Narawat Road not far from the Central Festival, near where the road joins the superhighway.
+To get to the Arcade Bus Station, just jump on a songthaew, which should cost around 50 baht per person from the Chiang Mai city center.

 When you enter the Arcade Bus Station, turn left and you’ll see the Green Bus ticket office.
 You need to get a ticket from the machine to the right of the counters and then wait for your number to be called.
-Of course, if you’d like to plan in advance, you can always buy Chiang Mai to Chiang Rai bus tickets online.
+Of course, if you’d like to plan in advance, you can always buy Chiang Mai to Chiang Rai bus tickets online (which I highly recommend).